Noise Sensitivity of the Minimum Spanning Tree of the Complete Graph: Introduction

 The noise sensitivity of critical random graphs from ~\cite{Lubetzky2020} and \cite{Frilet2021} establishes that if $\varepsilon^{3}n\to \infty$ then the scaled measure metric spaces of the components of $\bbGn$ and $\bbGne$ are asymptotically independent.
 This fact seemingly excludes any non-negligible correlation between the scaled measure metric spaces of $\bbMn$ and $\bbMne$, which are obtained from $\bbGn$ and $\bbGne$ respectively by the cycle-breaking algorithm.
 However, the existence of ``bad" edges that participate in cycles in both graphs, and with the same (not resampled) weight, may correlate the two runs of the cycle-breaking algorithm.
-We analyze the joint cycle-breaking algorithm and prove that if $\varepsilon^{3}n\to \infty$ then the expected number of such ``bad" edges is too small to generate a non-negligible correlation.
-On the other hand, for the stability part, we show if $\varepsilon^{3}n\to 0$ then the two runs of the cycle-breaking algorithm are identical.
+We analyze the joint cycle-breaking algorithm and prove that if $\varepsilon^{3}n\to \infty$ then, with high probability, the number of such ``bad" edges is too small to generate a non-negligible correlation.
+For the stability part, we show that if $\varepsilon^{3}n\to 0$ then, typically, the two runs of the cycle-breaking algorithm are identical.

 The remainder of the paper is organized as follows.
 Section \ref{Section: Preliminaries} contains some preliminaries and additional background material needed for the proof of the main results.
 In Section \ref{sec:MSF} we prove both parts of Theorem \ref{theorem: secondtheorem}, and in Section \ref{sec:MST} we complete the proof of Theorem \ref{theorem: maintheorem}.
 We conclude with some open problems in Section \ref{sec:open}.